 Although cheap Old Navy sandals will get the job done, we want a pair of sandals that look good.
 We plan on wearing my sandals to the beach as well as to taco Tuesdays and beachside dinners so yeah, we want them to be cool.

-The Birkenstock Arizona is the ultimate sandal.
-Durable, lightweight, comfortable, and stylish, it’s the only pair of sandals you’ll need.
+The Birkenstock Arizona Essentials EVA are the ultimate sandal.
+Durable, lightweight, waterproof, and stylish, they’re the only pair of sandals you’ll need.

 Versatility